-White Pine Lake Trail is a 7.5 mile heavily trafficked out and back trail located near Logan, UT that features a lake and is rated as moderate.
+White Pine Lake Trail is a 7.5 mile heavily trafficked out and back trail located near Logan, Utah that features a lake and is rated as moderate.
 The trail is primarily used for hiking, horses, and backpacking and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash